Developer docs / Secrets & BYOK

 Fork-time flow

-Forking a template that declares tenancy = "account" for an account-tier secret is the most common pattern.
-The flow is designed so a frequent forker (someone who keeps trying out templates from the gallery) doesn't paste the same Anthropic key into 5 different forks:
+Forking a template that declares the [ai] capability is the most common pattern.
+The flow is designed so a frequent forker (someone who keeps trying out templates from the gallery) doesn't paste the same Anthropic key into 5 different forks — AI keys are mediated, so they safely follow the account:

 For Alice's first template, she paste-configures her Anthropic key once.
 Every fork after that re-uses it transparently.